jitsecurity/helm-charts/charts/jit-agent/README.md

-# Jit Kubernetes Collector
+# Jit Agent

-A robust Kubernetes resource collector that periodically gathers cluster resource information and uploads it to Jit service.
+A robust Kubernetes resource collector that periodically gathers cluster resource information and uploads it to Jit.
 This tool helps maintain an up-to-date inventory of your Kubernetes resources across different environments.

 ## Prerequisites